ember-learn/ember-blog/source/2019-06-01-the-ember-times-issue-101.md

 ---

 ## [Preview Version of ember-query-params-service 🧪](https://github.com/NullVoxPopuli/ember-query-params-service)
 This is an experiment to see if using decorators and a separate service to manage query params is a feasible alternative to the existing query params implementation.
 It's a **very early** preview and is expected to have bugs.
 Should you [choose to go on an adventure with this](https://github.com/NullVoxPopuli/ember-query-params-service), please feel free to report weird, unexpected behavior.
-There is an older RFC [https://github.com/NullVoxPopuli/rfcs/blob/router-computed-query-params/text/0000-router-service-computed-query-params.md](that proposed to add query params to the router service) that has been updated based on the experiences discoved by development the ember-query-params-service addon.
+There is an older RFC [https://github.com/NullVoxPopuli/rfcs/blob/router-computed-query-params/text/0000-router-service-computed-query-params.md](it proposed to add query params to the router service) that has been updated based on development of the ember-query-params-service addon.
 All feedback welcome! 😊

 ---